Contingent Payment Mechanisms for Resource Utilization: Assignment of Multiple Resources

 \section{Assignment of Multiple Resources}

-In this section, we generalize the model to allow for assigning multiple resources but where each agent remains interested in receiving an assignment of at most one resource (i.e., the unit-demand model).
-We propose two DSIC mechanisms, the contingent ($m$+1)$^\mathrm{th}$ price mechanism for assigning $m$ identical resources (e.g., spots in a spinning class,) and the generalized CSP mechanism for assigning $m$ heterogeneous resources (e.g., time slots of a charging station.)
+In this section, we generalize the model and mechanisms for assigning multiple resources, but where each agent remains interested in receiving at most one resource (i.e., the unit-demand model). \if 0